Avengers: Endgame Deleted Scene Seems to Prove Thanos’ Terrifying Theory

 Avengers: Endgame It ended with Tony Stark snapping his fingers and taking down Thanos and his army, the same way Thanos took down half of the Avengers.

-If everyone Thanos took their lives from can return in the Marvel Cinematic Universe, surely Thanos can too.
+If all those whose lives Thanos took can return to the Marvel Cinematic Universe, surely Thanos can too.

 Exactly how the studio’s writers could bring him back is a mystery, but perhaps there’s another villain looking to hire the studio’s services. mad titan (Mad Titan) for your future plans.